dylan-kwon/vote-chain/README.md

 ## License

-This project is licensed under the Apache License 2.0. - see the [LICENSE](./LICENSE.txt) file for details.
+This project is licensed under the Apache License, Version 2.0. - see the [LICENSE](./LICENSE.txt) file for details.